Doctor

 Dr. Kasem Chaiklongkit

-“As a medical student, I loved playing racquet sports, and there were senior doctors who specialized in orthopedics that took care of sports-related injuries in the team.
-These seniors were like idols to us, and I aspired to follow in their footsteps in becoming a specialist in this field.
-That’s why I chose to study bones and joints at the Police Hospital.
-Currently, I also serve as a physician for national athletes, both at the Asian Games and the Olympic level.”
+“During my years as a medical student, I enjoyed playing racquet sports.
+At that time, there were senior physicians specializing in orthopedics who took care of sports-related injuries within our team.
+They became role models for us, and I aspired to follow in their footsteps by becoming a specialist in this field.
+That inspiration led me to pursue further training in bone and joint medicine at the Police Hospital.

 Related Health Blogs